min2ha/ukwa-site/content/target/47414/index.en.md

   "subject": "Brexit"
 }

-# Independent: Brexit: Michael Gove's attack on OBR forecast for 'missing £200m-a-week dividend' dismissed by watchdog

 Michael Gove was left red-faced after the Office for Budget Responsibility. dismissed his claim that its gloomy economic forecast missed a £200m-a-year "Brexit dividend".
 The quango pointed out that, in its gloomy economic forecast in November 2016, the so-called ‘Brexit dividend’ had already been spent.